T1: Tool-integrated Verification for Test-time Compute Scaling in Small Language Models: Experiments

-In~\autoref{fig:analysis-category}, we analyze the $N=64$ weighted Best-of-N performance on MATH500 using Llama-3.2-1B-Instruct.
+\paragraph{Effects of ToolV on category and difficulty} In~\autoref{fig:analysis-category}, we analyze the $N=64$ weighted Best-of-N performance on MATH500 using Llama-3.2-1B-Instruct.
 On the left, category-wise results show ToolV brings clear gains, especially in Algebra, Number Theory, and Counting \& Probability.
 Geometry sees a drop, likely due to ToolV being less effective in that domain.
 On the right, performance by problem level shows consistent improvements with ToolV for Levels 2–4.
 However, results dip at Level 5, suggesting ToolV struggles with the most challenging problems.
 Overall, ToolV works best on mid-level problems and math areas requiring accurate calculation, but improvements are needed for higher-difficulty cases.

 \paragraph{ToolV benefits larger verifiers} \autoref{fig:analysis-genrm-size} shows how performance varies with distilled GenRM size, keeping ToolV fixed at 1B.
 As GenRM scales, the gap with and without ToolV narrows but remains.
 Notably, on MATH500, \textbf{1B GenRM + ToolV outperforms 8B GenRM}, suggesting ToolV can be more effective than scaling the verifier—especially on harder tasks.